SoniReddyMaram/Calculator-HTML/README.md

 ## Project Structure 📂

 - Calculator-HTML/
-  - index.html          # Main HTML file
+  - index.html
-  - style.css           # CSS styles for the calculator
+  - style.css
-  - script.js           # JavaScript logic for the calculator
+  - script.js
-  - README.md           # This file
+  - README.md
-  - screenshot.png      # Result screenshot
+  - screenshot.png

 ## Contributing 🤝
 Contributions are welcome!
 If you'd like to improve this project, feel free to: